MicrosoftDocs/customer-insights/ci-docs/match-entities.md

 This step in unification defines the match order and rules for cross-entity matching.
 This step requires at least two entities.

+> [!NOTE]
+> Once you create your match conditions and select **Next**, you cannot remove a selected entity or attribute.
+If needed, select **Back** to review the selected entities and attributes before continuing.

 ## Include enriched entities (preview)

 If you enriched entities on the data source level to help improve your unification results, select them.
 For more information, see [Enrichment for data sources](data-sources-enrichment.md).
 If you selected enriched entities on the **Duplicate records** page, you do not need to select them again.